ART|CULTURE

 They will send for you

-Labourers, nurses, teachers and professionals exited in droves leaving behind in matricentric households, children with shiny faces, feet clad in gunslingers and jelly shoes with a promise “they will send for you.”
-Bob Marley’s music depicts the real-life trials of Caribbean people, their struggles and their common search for an identity.
+Labourers, nurses, teachers, and professionals exited in droves leaving behind in matricentric households, children with shiny faces, feet clad in gunslingers, and jelly shoes with a promise “they will send for you.”
+Bob Marley’s music depicts the real-life trials of Caribbean people, their struggles, and their common search for an identity.
 To the world, Marley became a musical legend.
-To us, he was a son and prophet voicing and “spliffing” our truth.
+To us in the Caribbean Diaspora, he was a son and prophet voicing and “spliffing” our truth at home and abroad.

 Miami Caribbean carnival | Photo by Bash Visual on Unsplash

 Going foreign meant leaving the nest with a heaving burden of expectation.
 For those left behind, the hope is he would not forget home, his Black Shack Alley.
-By the 1970s, the awakening was stirring faster and wider by many who had travelled to the US and the UK.
-The momentum for change created the Black Power Movement that emerged from the Civil Rights Movement.
-Caribbean people had made progress in forging new identities and redefining their rich heritage.
+By the 1970s, the awakening was stirring faster and wider by many who had traveled to the United States and England.
+The momentum for change created the Black Power Movement which emerged from the Civil Rights Movement.
+The Caribbean Diaspora was making progress by grafting new identities and redefining their rich heritage.
 Jamaicans embodied strong wilful people, reggae music became a powerful sound and message with natty dreads as its symbol of identity and pride.

 Show More